 Ensure that holes, cracks, and entry points are sealed.
 Cockroaches are masters at squeezing into small spaces, and even a thin crack is enough to let them gain entry.

 If your windows are loose, ensure you replace them as soon as possible.
 Cover holes in the walls, and thoroughly seal doors and windows.

 American cockroaches are further repelled by turmeric, ginger, clove, cinnamon, and lemongrass.

 Bedding that drags on the floor should be picked up and tucked, and bed skirts should be put away.
 Any sort of hold a roach can grab, they will use to get into the warmth of your bed.
 And that is definitely not pleasant to wake up to.

 Roaches are bad news, but you can prevent them

 If you suspect that you may have a roach problem, it’s important to reach out to your local pest control to dispose of the roaches in a safe but effective manner.
-Cockroaches can spread infection and may cause people with allergies to react violently.
+Cockroaches can spread infection and may trigger allergic reactions.